Sign up for Action Alerts

 More than 1 in 5 children nationwide live in families with incomes below $22,000/year.
 The Child Tax Credit (CTC) is a partially-refundable tax credit designed to help those families with the cost of raising those children, helping reduce the hardship and expand opportunities for those children.
 Like the Earned Income Tax Credit (EITC), the CTC is also designed to incentivize work.

 The CTC is the largest tax code provision benefiting families with children; it is estimated to have distributed $58 billion in benefits for 38 million families in 2013.
-The Center on Budget and Policy Priorities estimates that in 2012, the CTC protected 3 million people from poverty, including 1.6 million children.
+The Center on Budget and Policy Priorities estimates that in 2015, the CTC protected 2.8 million people from poverty, including 1.6 million children.
+That same year, the CTC also lessened the impacts of poverty for another 13.3 million people, including 6.6 million children.

 The CTC is different than the child care tax credit, which has been proposed by President Trump on the campaign trail and in his FY18 budget.
 You can learn more about the child care tax credit here.